Ukraine's gas dispute could mean cold winter for Central, East Europe

 Data from Gas Infrastructure Europe, an association of transmission, storage and LNG terminal operators, shows that storage tanks across the European Union's 28 nations are 71 percent full, compared with just 34 percent this time last year.

-The gas currently in storage amounts to almost 60 billion cubic metres (bcm) out of a total 80 bcm capacity, enough to meet almost three months of total EU demand.
+The gas currently in storage amounts to almost 60 billion cubic meters (bcm) out of a total 80 bcm capacity, enough to meet almost three months of total EU demand.

 The Baltic region in particular has made progress in diversifying its supplies, with a new LNG import terminal expected to come online both in Poland and Lithuania in 2015, and another facility planned for Estonia and Finland later this decade.